 As a closing note, because timeshares are a big business, be wary of third-party sellers that promise quick sales and demand upfront closing costs.
 Instead, contact the resort developer and request help directly from them.
 After death, a timeshare can quickly be forgotten in the scramble to manage assets and make sure everything else is taken care of for the estate.
 Don't let it turn into a problem that doesn’t have to happen!
 If you carefully review both the agreement and your options with your developer, you might be able to avoid long-term financial issues.

-For more information regarding The Legacy Program, or to reach out to us to discuss your options (in the event of an owner's passing), please email us at Legacy@wgresorts.com.
-If you would prefer to contact us over the phone, please call 800-351-0461, Monday through Friday from 9 a.m. to 5 p.m.
+For more information regarding The Legacy Program, or to reach out to us to discuss your options (in the event of an owner's passing), please call 800-351-0461, Monday through Friday from 9 a.m. to 5 p.m.
 Eastern Time.

 Looking for Related Information?
 Try These Topics...

-*This article is not intended as a substitue for professional, legal advice.
+*This article is not intended as a substitute for professional, legal advice.
 We are not attorneys and this article is not intended to give legal counsel in any way, shape or form.
-If you have further questions about your specific situaton, you may want to seek the advice of a competent attorney that specializes in these areas of practice.
+If you have further questions about your specific situation, you may want to seek the advice of a competent attorney that specializes in these areas of practice.